 - Meanwhile, dice the onions finely, and grate the carrots on the large holes of a box grater.

 - Add 2 tablespoons of sunflower oil to a skillet over medium-high heat.
 When the oil starts to shimmer, add the carrots and onions and cook until they are soft and translucent.
-This is the zazharka—the Ukrainian version of mirepoix.

 - Add the tomato paste to the skillet and stir for about 2 minutes until it is fully incorporated and fragrant.
 Season with a pinch of salt.
-Set the carrot and onion mixture aside while the borscht stock and beets continue to cook.
+Set the carrot and onion mixture aside while the stock and beets continue to cook.

 - Once the beets are cool enough to handle, peel them with a paring knife, then grate them on the large holes of a box grater and set aside.

-- After about 2 hours, the beef or pork should be falling off the bone, if not cook 30 minutes longer and check again.
+- After about 2 hours, the pork should be falling off the bone, if not cook 30 minutes longer and check again.
 Once the meat is tender, remove it from the pot and set aside.

 - While the potatoes and cabbage are simmering, shred the meat and discard the bone(s).